Cheongju Han clan

-The Cheongju Han clan is a Korean clan well known for their many female members including six queens.

-The Cheongju Han clan was one of the most prominent clans during the Goryeo period and Joseon period, currently, the Cheongju Han is known as a clan that has long been prominent in Korean politics, public service, business and arts.
+The Cheongju Han clan is a Korean clan best known for their many influential female members, including six queens.
+It was one of the most prominent clans in Goryeo and Joseon.
+Currently, the Cheongju Han is known as a clan that has long been prominent in South Korean politics, public service, business and arts.

 Origin

-The members of the Cheongju Han clan claim descent from the sage Jizi (or Kija), who was a noble from the Shang dynasty, and rode his white horse and set a nation in "The Farthest East".
-They were the descendants of Urang (友諒), the son of King Jun, the last monarch of the Gija period, during the ancient Gojoseon Kingdom.

-The founder of the Cheongju Han clan was Han Ran (853–916), the 32nd descendant of Urang.
+The members of the Cheongju Han clan claim descent from the sage Jizi (or Kija), a noble from the Shang dynasty who rode his white horse and set a nation in "the farthest east".
+They are said to be the descendants of Urang (友諒), the son of King Jun, the last monarch of the Kija period, during the ancient Gojoseon state.
+The founder of the Cheongju Han clan is Han Ran (853–916), the 32nd descendant of Urang.

 History

-The clan provided the largest number of generals during the Joseon dynasty.
-The Cheongju Han clan is well known for the many female members who produced most royal consorts including most six queens.
-They had produced six queens, five princesses consort, three royal concubines, 315 scholars, 12 Sangshin, 14 Gongshin, and 1 Daejejak throughout the Joseon dynasty.
+The clan provided the largest number of generals during the Joseon period.
+It is also well known for producing consorts for the royal family.
+They had produced six queens, five princesses consort, three royal consorts, 315 scholars, 12 Sangshin, 14 Gongshin, and 1 Daejejak throughout Joseon.

 A member of this clan was Queen Insu, wife of Crown Prince Uigyeong, and the first female author in Korean history, who wrote Naehun, a Confucian morality guidebook for women.

 Genealogy book

-The Cheongju Han's genealogy records (jokbo; 族譜) written by Han Hyo-jung, Han Hyuk and others in 1617, during the Joseon dynasty, is considered important bibliographically.
+The Cheongju Han's genealogy records (jokbo; 族譜) written by Han Hyo-jung, Han Hyuk and others in 1617, is considered important bibliographically.
 In addition, the overall system and recording method are different from other genealogies, having a feature that places great importance on royal records.